tamu-edu/it-cloud-docs/src/cloud/azure/network/network.md

 - **Public web application workloads**: internet-facing HTTP/S traffic must be fronted by Azure Front Door with Web Application Firewall enabled.
 - **Private or internal workloads**: must not be directly accessible from the internet and should use private connectivity options such as Azure Private Link or Service Endpoints to connect to Azure PaaS services. -->

+## Using the Network

+When a new Azure subscription is set up, Cloud Services provisions a spoke VNet for you in the South Central US region, or other approved region(s).
+VNets are allocated a default address space of `/27` (32 IP addresses) from a centrally managed pool — you cannot choose the range yourself.
+You are responsible for dividing this address space into subnets that fit your workloads.

+### Subnets

+Subnets are the primary building block you'll work with inside your spoke VNets as they define the lowest layer of organization on your network.
+All resources that connect to a VNet must do so within a subnet, and some Azure services have specific subnet requirements that must be considered, so careful and intentional planning of your subnet layout is essential.
+Cloud Services can help you with this planning.

+When sizing subnets, keep in mind that **Azure reserves 5 IP addresses in every subnet**, so a `/29` (8 IPs total) leaves only 3 usable addresses.
+Plan with room to grow, as expanding a VNet later is more complex than starting with adequate space.
+VNet CIDR allocations can be adjusted by Cloud Services if the default allocation is not enough to accommodate your needs.

+See [Creating Subnets](creating_subnets.md) for detailed planning guidance.

+### Connecting Resources

+Different types of resources have different connectivity requirements and options.
+Most IaaS resources can be deployed directly into your spoke VNet, while PaaS resources typically require private endpoints or service endpoints to connect securely to your VNet.
+We have documentation for connecting many common Azure services to the TAMU-managed network, but if you have a service that is not documented or have specific questions about how to connect your resources, please contact the Cloud Services team for assistance.

+See [Services Configuration](services.md) for how to connect specific Azure services to the TAMU-managed network.

 ## Exception Request